bergouh/academic-kickstart/content/author/admin/_index.md

 +++

 I am a searcher in the MaIAGE team at INRA in Jouy-en-Josas, France.
-Currently and I am on leave at KAUST, Thuwal, KSA, hosted by Peter Richtarik.
-I did my PhD at INPT, Toulouse, France, under the supervision of Serge Gratton in Algo team.
-I work on numerical methods for least squares, non convex optimization and data assimilation.
+Currently I am on leave at KAUST, Thuwal, KSA, hosted by Peter Richtarik.
+I did my PhD at INPT, Toulouse, France, under the supervision of Serge Gratton in Algo team where I worked on numerical methods for least squares, non convex optimization and data assimilation.
 I received the Masters degrees in 2011 from ENSTA ParisTech and Paris 1, where I studied Applied maths for finance.